GiocomoLab/Unity2020_MorphEnvironments/README.md

 ## Branch notes

-`master` -- stable code on NLW rig, updated after completion of GRABDA2m experiments
+`master` -- stable code on NLW rig

-`dev` -- development branch of master for MetaLearn tracks on NLW rig
+`dev` -- Mari's development branch of master on NLW rig

 `cap_breakout` -- modified code (particularly arduino code) for use of capacitve breakout boards,  \
 initially designed for Thorlabs rig and implemented on boltVR training rig